Main content start

 When cash prizes are awarded, and a condition of the award is student status, the award may impact financial aid and/or athletic aid eligibility in the current or following enrollment period.
 The cash prizes given to winners of the various Department of Music Awards belong in this category.
 Undergraduate winners of these awards should be aware that this prize money is likely to impact any federal financial aid you receive.
 The Stanford Financial Aid Office suggest that students go to the Financial Aid tab in Axess and choose "View Financial Aid Notifications" to review changes to their aid, and contact them directly with questions.

-Questions About This Page:
+Questions About This Page?

 Questions or concerns can be addressed to rsharp [at] stanford.edu (Robin Sharp) or rleigh [at] stanford.edu (Rowen Leigh).